 Further opportunities to use and reinforce these skills in other lessons are identified by staff, who have had relevant wellbeing and mindfulness training.

-St Hugh's commitment to emotional wellbeing will be enhanced further by the Wellbeing Award for Schools accreditation.
+St Hugh's commitment to emotional wellbeing has been enhanced further by the Wellbeing Award for Schools accreditation.